jespada/ansible-zookeeper-java/README.md

 ## Running locally:
-You will need to have vagrant installed and vagrant-hostmanager plugin
+You will need to have vagrant installed and vagrant-hostmanager plugin:

 ```